 Baked Ham Ingredients

-This recipe consists of a spiral ham, butter, brown sugar, orange juice, orange zest, cinnamon and nutmeg.
+To make this baked ham you will need a spiral ham, butter, brown sugar, orange juice, orange zest, cinnamon and nutmeg.

 - I recommend preparing the glaze just before you plan to use it.
 The glaze will harden in the fridge if you try to make it in advance.
-If your glaze thickens up more than you’d like, you can microwave it for about 30 seconds to loosen it back up again.
+If your glaze thickens up more than you’d like, microwave it for about 30 seconds to loosen it back up again.

 Recipe FAQs